ConorCorp/ConorCorp.github.io/content/posts/thoughts-after-releasing-modergator/index.md

 I need to build something, even if its not super streamlined at the start, that
 # GRABS FUCKING HEADLINES.

-_Modergator isn't a simple content moderation api._
+_Modergator isn't a simple content moderation api,_

 # Modergator is the API that moderates all your content and learns from what it moderates so that you're dinky little dev team doesn't need to hire anyone.